dphfox/Fusion/docs/tutorials/best-practices/components.md

 If you don't know what methods to ask for, consider these two strategies.

-1. If you only use common methods (like Fusion's constructors) then it's a safe assumption that the user will also have those methods.
+1. If you use common methods (like Fusion's constructors) then it's a safe assumption that the user will also have those methods.
 You can ask for a scope with those methods pre-defined.

 	```Lua hl_lines="2"